mattferris/tupper/README.md

 is committed, you can always return to the snapshot at a later date.
 You can also build additional images using the snapshot as a base.

-First, let's commit the changes in the `deb9` image.
+First, let's commit the changes in the `foo` image.

 ```
-# ctl/commit deb9 'committing base image for debian 9 (stretch)'
+# tup commit foo 'set root password'
-committed e95e7547cff2042631b52e9c19da74212fb8d28b (deb9)
+committed e95e7547cff2042631b52e9c19da74212fb8d28b (foo)
 ```

-Once complete, the command will display the commit ID.
+Once complete, the command will display the layer ID.
 This is a SHA1 checksum that can be used to verify the contents of the commit.
 This ensures that you're able to confirm that the contents of the commit is that same as when it was originally committed.